 Your gifts to the Fund for Lenoir-Rhyne continue to make it possible for the University to offer quality higher education and one-of-a-kind experiences for its students.
 With your help, students are able to receive a well-rounded education with opportunities that extend well beyond the classroom.

 Every fall, we host Homecoming so alumni can return and celebrate their alma mater.
-This year’s will take place Friday, Oct.
-12, through Sunday, Oct.
-14. Events include a homecoming kickoff party at the Blowing Rock Draft House, homecoming parade, football tailgate and the football game against Limestone, plus shuttles to Hickory’s Oktoberfest celebration.
+This year’s will take place Friday and Saturday, October 9-10.
+Events include a homecoming kickoff on Friday, the homecoming parade, football tailgate and the football game on Saturday.

-Reunion Weekend gives alumni celebrating their 25th or 50th anniversary of graduation a chance to return to campus and celebrate their lifelong connection to LR.
+Reunion Weekendgives alumni celebrating their 25th, 40th or 50th anniversary of graduation a chance to return to campus and celebrate their lifelong connection to LR.
 Reunion committees are comprised of alumni who volunteer to help plan the weekend and raise money in support of their class gift.

-Reunion is a fun weekend that includes a class dinner on Friday night and back-to-school classes, a lunch and campus tours on Saturday.
+Reunion is a fun weekend that includes a class dinner, back-to-school classes, the Bears for Life lunch and campus tours.
 Whether you’re on campus all the time or it’s been awhile, you’ll love this opportunity to celebrate being a Bear.

-Reunion 2019 will honor the Class of 1994, celebrating its 25th reunion, and the Class of 1969, celebrating its 50th reunion.
-It will take place Friday, March 29-Saturday, March 30.
+Reunion 2020 will honor the Class of 1995, celebrating its 25th reunion; the Class of 1980, celebrating its 40threunion; and the Class of 1970, celebrating its 50th reunion.
+It will take place Friday, April 24, and Saturday, April 25.
 If you’d like to get involved, please contact LeeAnne Kale-Hoke.